HadyMash/F20DL-CW/README.md

 ### Git hooks

-You should also configure the git hooks by running `setup-hooks.sh`.
+You should also configure the git hooks by running `setup-hooks.sh` (or `setup-hooks.ps1` on windows).
 This file will configure the hooks so whenever you commit, pull, or merge, the notebooks will be synced automatically and files will be formatted.
 This way your notebooks always stay synced.

 # How to make changes